fabmazz/GraphEpidemics.jl/README.md

 ```
 which will keep the package source in the directory where you downloaded it.

-## Usage
+## What is included

+This package provides two methods for fast simulation of SIR and SEIR models in discrete time (`run_sir_fast` and `run_seir_fast`).

+Moreover, a more involved method (`run_complex_contagion`) is available which is possible to extend to several different types of models.

-You can look at the [example notebook](https://github.com/fabmazz/GraphEpidemics.jl/blob/main/example/Models_example.ipynb) provided for an example of running a standard SIR Model and an implementation of the SEIR model.
+You can look at the [example notebook](https://github.com/fabmazz/GraphEpidemics.jl/blob/main/example/Models_example.ipynb) provided for an example of running a standard SIR Model and an implementation of the SEIR model using the "complex contagion" mechanism.

 ## Caveats